 Decisions can be made on how to effect changes and the strategic actions to take.
 This analysis guides category leaders and budget holders in maximizing value from third-party expenditure and supplier relationships.

 Spend analysis converts raw data into usable information.
 They deliver insights into an organization's procurement activities and expenditures, uncovering opportunities to lower its overall cost to procure goods and services.

 We typically embark on a spend analysis exercise to:

-To deliver an improved organizational performance we need to collect, cleanse, classify and analyse the spend data in multiple ways to uncover and shed light on opportunities.
+To deliver improved organizational performance, we need to collect, cleanse, classify and analyze the spend data in multiple ways to uncover and shed light on opportunities.
 Besides highlighting areas for cost savings and improved supplier performance, we can make better sourcing decisions, reduce cycle times and ensure contract compliance.